AortaDiff: A Unified Multitask Diffusion Framework For Contrast-Free AAA Imaging: Conclusions

 \section{Conclusions}

 In this work, we introduced AortaDiff, a unified multi-task diffusion framework for generating synthetic CECTs and segmenting the aortic lumen directly from NCCT scans.
 We demonstrated that having a diffusion model perform these tasks simultaneously enhances performance across both synthesis and segmentation.
-We also showed that an aorta-focused generation strategy with a background fusion technique can overcome significant data misalignment issues, while a direct, semi-supervised training scheme enables effective learning from annotation-scarce clinical datasets.
-Experimentally, our multitasking approach significantly outperformed state-of-the-art single-task and multi-stage baselines on both synthesis and segmentation, leading to more accurate AAA clinical measurements.
-Ultimately, this research represents a meaningful step towards creating a ``digital contrast'' for CT.
-By reducing the reliance on iodinated contrast agents, such AI-driven workflows can enhance patient safety, lower procedural costs, and minimize the environmental impact of medical waste, contributing to a more sustainable and climate-neutral healthcare system.
+We also showed that an aorta-focused generation strategy with a background fusion technique can overcome significant data misalignment issues, while a direct, semi-supervised training scheme enables learning from annotation-scarce clinical datasets.
+Experiments show that our multitasking approach outperformed state-of-the-art single-task and multi-stage baselines on both synthesis and segmentation, leading to more accurate AAA clinical measurements.
+This research represents a meaningful step towards creating a ``digital contrast'' for CT.

+Despite these contributions, limitations remain.
+First, DDPM-based models have longer inference time than CycleGAN or U-Net based models, and the use of RePaint further increases inference time, posing challenges for clinical deployment.
+Second, our method currently requires lumen masks during training; since the model learns to generate the lumen, future research could investigate leveraging latent representations for unsupervised lumen prediction.
+Third, uncertainty estimation is crucial for clinical trust, motivating future work on quantifying uncertainty in both generation and segmentation.